 Among the issues raised in the Company's appeal of the True-Up Order is the Texas Utility Commission's reduction of the Company's stranded cost recovery by approximately \$146 million for the present value of certain deferred tax benefits associated with its former electric generation assets.
 Such reduction was considered in the Company's recording of an after-tax extraordinary loss of \$977 million in the last half of 2004.
 The Company believes that the Texas Utility Commission based its order on proposed regulations issued by the Internal Revenue Service (IRS) in March 2003 related to those tax benefits.
 Those proposed regulations would have allowed utilities owning assets that were deregulated before March 4, 2003 to make a retroactive election to pass the benefits of Accumulated Deferred Investment Tax Credits (ADITC) and Excess Deferred Federal Income Taxes (EDFIT) back to customers.
 However, in December 2005, the IRS withdrew those proposed normalization regulations and issued new proposed regulations that do not include the provision allowing a retroactive election to pass the tax benefits back to customers.
-In a recent Private Letter Ruling issued to a Texas utility on facts similar to the Company's, the IRS, without referencing its proposed regulations, ruled that a normalization violation would occur if ADITC and EDFIT were required to be returned to customers.
-Based on that ruling and the proposed regulations, if the Texas Utility Commission's order on this issue is not reversed on appeal or the amount of the tax benefits is not otherwise restored by the Texas Utility Commission, the IRS is likely to consider that a normalization violation has occurred.
-If so, the IRS could require the Company to pay an amount equal to the Company's unamortized ADITC balance as of the date that the normalization violation was deemed to have occurred.
-In addition, if a normalization violation is deemed to have occurred, the IRS could also deny the Company the ability to elect accelerated tax depreciation benefits.
+In a recent Private Letter Ruling (PLR) issued to a Texas utility on facts similar to the Company's, the IRS, without referencing its proposed regulations, ruled that a normalization violation would occur if ADITC and EDFIT were required to be returned to customers.
+The Company intends to seek a PLR asking the IRS whether the Texas Utility Commission's order reducing the Company's stranded cost recovery by \$146 million for ADITC and EDFIT would cause a normalization violation.
+If the Company's PLR determines that such reduction would cause a normalization violation with respect to the ADITC and the Texas Utility Commission's order relating to such reduction is not reversed or otherwise modified, the IRS could require the Company to pay an amount equal to the Company's unamortized ADITC balance as of the date that the normalization violation is deemed to have occurred.
+In addition, if a normalization violation with respect to EDFIT is deemed to have occurred and the Texas Utility Commission's order relating to such reduction is not reversed or otherwise modified, the IRS could deny the Company the ability to elect accelerated tax depreciation benefits beginning in the taxable year that the normalization violation is deemed to have occurred.
 If a normalization violation should ultimately be found to exist, it could have an adverse impact on the Company's results of operations, financial condition and cash flows.
 However, the Company is vigorously pursuing the appeal of this issue and will seek other relief from the Texas Utility Commission to avoid a normalization violation.
 The Texas Utility Commission has not previously required a company subject to its jurisdiction to take action that would result in a normalization violation.

 There are two ways for the Company to recover the true-up balance: by issuing transition bonds to securitize the amounts due and/or by implementing a competition transition charge (CTC).
-Pursuant to a financing order issued by the Texas Utility Commission in March 2005 and affirmed in all respects in August 2005 by the same Travis County District Court considering the appeal of the True-Up Order, in December 2005, a subsidiary of the Company issued \$1.85 billion in transition bonds with interest rates ranging from 4.84 percent to 5.30 percent and final maturity dates ranging from February 2011 to August 2020.
+Pursuant to a financing order issued by the Texas Utility Commission in March 2005 and affirmed in August 2005 by the Travis County District Court, in December 2005, a subsidiary of the Company issued \$1.85 billion in transition bonds with interest rates ranging from 4.84 percent to 5.30 percent and final maturity dates ranging from February 2011 to August 2020.
 Through issuance of the transition bonds, the Company recovered approximately \$1.7 billion of the true-up balance determined in the True-Up Order plus interest through the date on which the bonds were issued.